jeannchuab/public/FifiteenPuzzle/README.md

 ## Project definition

-The main goal of this project it's the implemantation of the 15 Puzzle
+The main goal of this project it's the implemantation of the 15 Puzzle for iOS devices, using swift language.

 From Wikipedia: